dart-archive/www.dartlang.org/src/site/tools/dart2js/index.markdown

 The dart2js tool provides hints for improving your Dart code and removing unused code.
 You can get these hints for all kinds of code—even command-line apps.
-Also see [dartanalyzer](/tools/analyzer/), which performs a similar analysis but, as of 1.0, has a different implementation.
+Also see [dartanalyzer](/tools/analyzer/), which performs a similar analysis but has a different implementation.

 This page tells you how to use dart2js on the command line.
 It also give tips on debugging the JavaScript that dart2js generates.